 Chemical safety assessment, exposure and hazard assessment guidelines and standards rely on well-established risk concepts and methodologies, which have been validated for conventional chemicals and which are used in the regulatory context, such as REACH.
-Up to today, however, the fulfilment of the information requirements for nanomaterials safety assessment, such as for REACH registration, is still hampered due to the lack of
+Up to today, however, the fulfilment of the information requirements for nanomaterials safety assessment, such as for REACH registration, is still hampered due to the lack of validated OECD TG/GD.

-12 A. Albom et al., 'Risk Assessment of Products of Nanotechnologies', Report of the Scientific Committee on Emerging and Newly Identified Health Risks-SCENIHR.
-European Commission Health & Consumers DG.
-Brussels, 2009.

-10 Renn, O., & Klinke, A. (2013).
-A framework of adaptive risk governance for urban planning.
-Sustainability, 5(5), 2036-2059.

-11 Isigonis, P., Afantitis, A., Antunes, D., Bartonova, A., Beitollahi, A., Bohmer, N., ... & Doak, S. (2020).
-Risk Governance of Emerging Technologies Demonstrated in Terms of its Applicability to Nanomaterials.
-Small, 16(36), 2003303.

-validated OECD TG/GD.
 Furthermore, key guidance documents from implementing agencies such as the ECHA R-series for REACH chemical safety assessment have been updated or amended with nano-recommendations following dedicated REACH Implementation Projects (RIP1-3) in the past decade and guidance appendices have been issued until recently due to amendment of REACH Annexes to address nano-form substances (Commission Regulation (EU) 2018/1881).
+Another supporting EU legislation in 2022 (DIRECTIVE (EU) 2022/431) was published amending the Directive 2004/37/EC concerning the protection of works and the exposure risks related to carcinogenic, mutagenic and reprotoxic (CMR) substances, e.g. Nickel and Cobalt and their compounds.17 The CMR chemicals are also classified for their hazardous effects, without excluding their use at nano or larger scales.
+The updated legislative framework aims to set limitations on the exposure of workers to CMR substances to minimize health and safety impacts at workplaces.

-Furthermore, many efforts focused, and progresses have been made, in recent years towards achieving adapted internationally validated OECD guidelines and guidance documents (TG/GD) with applicability to NMs and to advance the adaptation and validation of the risk governance framework The systemic efforts on risk governance of the last decade are being consolidated in the various running projects such as RiskGONE, NANORIGO and Gov4Nano; OECD TG/GD harmonisation and validation is on its way supported by projects such as NanoHarmony and the OECD Malta Initiative.
-Thus, it seems that the nano-technology field has arrived at a sufficient level of maturity that allows harvesting scientific background and to translate it into a form of regulatory relevance with international consensus.
+Furthermore, many efforts focused, and progresses have been made, in recent years towards achieving adapted internationally validated OECD guidelines and guidance documents (TG/GD) with applicability to NMs and to advance the adaptation and validation of the risk governance framework.
+The systemic efforts on risk governance of the last decade are being consolidated in the various running projects such as RiskGONE, NANoRIGO and Gov4Nano; OECD TG/GD harmonisation and validation is on its way supported by projects such as NanoHarmony and the OECD Malta Initiative.
+Thus, it seems that the nanotechnology field has arrived at a sufficient level of maturity that allows harvesting scientific background and to translate it into a form of regulatory relevance with international consensus.
+OECD's recent report (2020-2022) focuses on the tools and models to investigate exposure at occupational and consumers level to nanomaterials and their capacity for risk and safety assessment in manufacturing.
+The existing and lately updated contexts of CEN/TC 137 can be complementary to both REACH and risk management legislation by setting the rules and methods for sampling chemical and biological agents, airborne particles and vapors in workplace air.
+The latest updates on CEN/TC 195 provide tests in the fields for effective ventilation and removal.
+ISO has also embedded (in 2021) the aspects for cellular uptake and toxicity (in-vitro) of nanomaterials.